Atomic-Scale Mechanisms of Li-Ion Transport Mediated by Li10GeP2S12 in Composite Solid Polyethylene Oxide Electrolytes: Results and discussions

 However, excessive nanoparticle content leads to agglomeration, disrupting continuous ionic pathways and decreasing conductivity.
 The optimal loading maximizes the interfacial area while maintaining network connectivity.
 At higher LGPS concentrations (x =~20\% or greater), experimental data show an enhancement in conductivity, whereas MD simulations do not show the increase.
 This discrepancy points to additional ion transport mechanisms that are not accessible to classical MD, particularly effects tied to concerted Li transport through ionically conducting LGPS agglomerates or on their interfaces. \\

 The two ionic conduction regimes deduced from the MD simulations (Figure~\ref{fig:MD1}) and from the experiments (Figure~\ref{fig:MD2}) are illustrated in Figure~\ref{fig:Shema}.
 In regime I, the conduction pathways are through the polymers and the polymer/LGPS interfaces, giving rise to a volcano type curve as a function of LGPS wt\%.
 The MD simulations suggest that the decrease in ionic conductivity above 3.2 wt\% results from the formation of LGPS clusters that interrupt polymer-based pathways, whereas the increase below 3.2 wt\% reflects the enhanced contribution of polymer/interface transport and segmental diffusion \cite{rajahmundry2024understanding, choo2020diffusion}, which is a polymer-type diffusion process associated with the local motion of polymer chain segments (Figure~\ref{fig:MD3}).
 At LGPS contents greater than 20 wt\% the experimental results show that the ionic conductivity starts increasing again.
-The MD simulations, however, do not reproduce this experimentally observed increase at LGPS nanoparticle loadings above 20 wt\% (Figure~\ref{fig:MD2}).
-In this high-loading regime, ionic transport likely occurs primarily through LGPS agglomerates and/or between percolating LGPS nanoparticle clusters, a mechanism not captured in the current MD model, as schematically illustrated in regime II in Figure~\ref{fig:Shema}.
+The discrepancy between MD simulations and experimental results at loadings above 20\% wt highlights the limitations of classical molecular dynamics.
+The classical force fields (UFF/OPLS-AA) treat LGPS particles as high-impedance materials because they lack appropriate parameterization for ion diffusion through the LGPS bulk and for the vacancy-mediated Li hopping mechanism at the LGPS surface.
+Consequently, classical MD fails to capture the experimentally observed recovery in ionic conductivity at high loadings ( $\ge$ 20\% wt), where transport becomes dominated by the inorganic phase.
+This regime involves Li-ion conduction through percolated ceramic networks, consistent with the spectral signatures reported by Li \textit{et al.} \cite{Li2021}.
+We note that the present DFT calculations describe only the surface diffusion mechanism and do not account for bulk ion transport.\\